 We have separate guidance for playtimes and lunchtimes, drop offs and pick-ups that demonstrate how we are minimising risk.

-For the first term we will be holding no large group or whole school events – this includes class assemblies, Mass, Inspire workshops, hymn practices, Christmas Plays, Gift night or music assemblies.
+For the foreseeable future we will be holding no large group or whole school events – this includes class assemblies, Mass, Inspire workshops, hymn practices, Plays, Gift night or music assemblies.
 However we will start having Mass with a few classes socially distanced in their bubbles.

-We have also made a decision not to have any after school clubs for the first term.
+We have also made a decision not to have any after school clubs currently.
 This is because of concerns around mixing class groups together at the end of the day and social distancing during pick up.
 However, certain Year groups may be asked to saty behind for extra booster sessions with their year groups members of staff.

 With this in mind though, we have booked additional support for our PE teaching and are putting in place an exercise programme to support our children returning to school.
 Please see the Healthy School – Healthy Child – Healthy Mind overview.

-We have in place additional cleaning times – Mr Whitmore returns at lunchtime and cleans all toilets and surfaces.
+We have in place additional cleaning times – Mrs Jarvis returns at 10.30 and cleans all toilets and surfaces.
 All classrooms have additional cleaning packs that can be used throughout the day by staff as well.
 We have also employed an additional cleaner for the end of the day.

 We have taken the decision not to close school to pupils at any additional point in the week to allow for extra cleaning or for teachers to have their PPA (preparation, planning and assessment time).
 However, because Mr Whitmore has changed his hours, I am closing the school at 5:00pm to staff.
 Therefore you will not be able to contact the office after this time.

 As I have said, and continue to say, communication is really important and I don’t want you to ever feel ignored or dismissed.
 If you do have any issues we can arrange a meeting in school with myself or a member of the senior team and your child’s class teacher will happily call you to discuss issues at any time they are available.